-Examination of the way in which the world displays order, pattern, and relation using formulas, quantity and numbers.

-- 1. Translate reality into mathematical form.
-Interpret information presented in mathematical form in a sensible and logical way while recognizing and making sense of limitation. - 2.
-Express mathematics in various forms (written, graphical, symbolic, oral) and provide mathematically correct explanations on their connectedness. - 3.
-Perform accurate and precise calculations. - 4.
-Solve problems in a variety of ways. - Make clear mathematical arguments to express reasoning/reasonableness and draw conclusions.
+- Examination of the way in which the world displays order, pattern, and relation using formulas, quantity and numbers. - 1.
+Translates reality into mathematical form.
+Interprets information presented in mathematical form in a sensible and logical way while recognizing and making sense of limitation. - 2.
+Expresses mathematics in various forms (written, graphical, symbolic, oral) and provides mathematically correct explanations on their connectedness. - 3.
+Performs accurate and precise calculations. - 4.
+Solves problems in a variety of ways. - 5.
+Makes clear mathematical arguments to express reasoning/reasonableness and draw conclusions.